 One final item that I can’t stress enough is to bring an external power bank.
 You’ll be relying on your phone to map your subway routes, call an Uber or Via, look up restaurants on Yelp and more.
 Don’t get stranded with a dead battery part-way through the day like I did pretty much all the time.
-This one has the right balance of capacity and compact size, plus the cables you need are already built in.
+We’ve purchased two of these recently and I love that they plug directly into our phones without any cables!

 What to pack for New York in winter summarized

-Here’s the tl;dr version of your New York packing list winter edition – you can even shop the whole list here:
+Here’s the tl;dr version of your New York packing list winter edition:

 Wool socks x 3